Vonfry/dotfiles/readme.md

 kind of thinking.
 Further more, Nix is a awesome build tools.

 Zoho is a interesting mail suppiler.
 On macOS, Fantastical is a beautiful calander.
-On Linux, I use emacs with gnus for mail, newsreader, rss and other things.
-Using gnus to read mail is different from other tools schu as mu4e, you can check a description [here](https://www.gnu.org/software/emacs/manual/html_node/gnus/Mail-in-a-Newsreader.html#Mail-in-a-Newsreader).
+On Linux, I use emacs for mail(mu4e), newsreader(gnus), rss(elfeed) and other things.
+Using gnus for mail is different from other tools schu as mu4e, you can check a description [here](https://www.gnu.org/software/emacs/manual/html_node/gnus/Mail-in-a-Newsreader.html#Mail-in-a-Newsreader).
+It is not fit for me, and the reason for rss.
+I may switch to it someday if gnus is supported with async.
 EBDB is a good contacts in emacs.
 Calender?
 Just org agenda.

 I use org-mode to do GTD, diary and notes.
 And capturing web by pdf, which is not